sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### 4. Modern technology and modern information practices

-The agile methodology is the approach taken by an overwhelming majority of those responsible for delivering IT services.
-Further, leadership from other governments have identified the long lead times, or heavily governance and process, as a detracting factor of governments ability to deliver on digital services,.
+The agile methodology is the approach taken by an overwhelming majority of those responsible for delivering IT services[^2].
+Further, leadership from other governments have identified the long lead times, or heavily governance and process, as a detracting factor of governments ability to deliver on digital services[^3]<sup>,</sup>[^4].
 In conclusion, modern software delivery practiced throughout industry aligns better with small incremental software delivery models, rather than the waterfall inspired big-bang approaches.

 #### 6. Good digital governance